Sam Darnold Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Darnold did not throw a touchdown pass in that outing against the Buccaneers.
+- Darnold did not throw a touchdown pass in that contest against the Buccaneers.

-- The 258.0 yards per game the Buccaneers are giving up through the air makes them the NFL's 22nd-ranked pass defense.
+- The Buccaneers are giving up 258.0 passing yards per game this year, the NFL's 22nd-ranked pass defense.

-- With 24 passing TDs conceded this year, the Buccaneers defense is ranked 15th in the league.
+- The Buccaneers have given up 24 touchdowns through the air (1.5 per game).
+They are 15th in the NFL in that category.

 Recent Performances

-- In last week's outing against the Saints, Darnold racked up 132 yards while completing 65.4% of his passes with one interception.
+- In last week's outing against the Saints, Darnold threw for 132 yards while completing 65.4% of his passes with one interception.

-- Darnold has racked up 322 passing yards (107.3 per game) and has a 55.2% completion percentage (32-for-58) over his last three appearances, tossing zero touchdowns and one interception.

 Darnold's Carolina Teammates